 Individual states also have their own estate taxes.
 The State of Minnesota taxes estates valued over $3,000,000, but does not tax gifts made during the person’s lifetime.
 The State of Wisconsin does not have an estate tax or gift tax.

 The current estate tax exemption of $11.58 million is the result of legislation called the Tax Cut and Jobs Act passed at the end of 2017.
 The act increased the estate tax exemption from $5.49 million in 2017 to $11.18 million in 2018.
 The exemption amount adjusts each year with inflation.

 Because of congressional budget rules, the 2017 increase in the estate tax exemption is temporary.
 Unless new legislation is passed, the increased estate tax exemption will expire at the end of 2025.
 At that time, it is expected to fall to approximately $6 million.

 What to Expect in 2021 and Beyond

 The estate tax has become a political issue.
 Generally, Republicans favor increasing the federal estate tax exemption, reducing the tax rate, or eliminating the estate tax entirely.
-Democrats generally favor a lower federal estate tax exemption, raising the tax rate, and possibly eliminating something called the “step-up in basis.”
+Democrats generally favor a lower federal estate tax exemption, lowering the tax rate, and possibly eliminating something called the “step-up in basis.”